Hjhawley/RandomStuff/itunes-to-spotify/README.md

 ## Usage

-1. Export your iTunes playlist as an XML file.
-Place it in the same directory as main.py.
+1. Export your iTunes playlist as an XML file and save it in the root directory.

 2. Run main.py and enter the name of your file (ex: Playlist.xml)